BRaVa-genetics/universal-saige/walkthrough/README.md

     --sparseGRM out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx \
     --sparseGRMID out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt
 ```
+> **Warning**
-There's one more 'gotcha' here - you'll need to ensure that the chromosome name flagged by `--chr` _exactly_ matches the chromosome name in the .bim file.
+> There's one more 'gotcha' here - you'll need to ensure that the chromosome name flagged by `--chr` _exactly_ matches the chromosome name in the .bim file.
 For example, if the chromosome is labelled as '11' in the first column of the .bim, `--chr chr11` will not work (but `--chr 11` will).

 This command took 1 hour 47 minutes with 8 cores.
 For verification of rare variant association results [genebass](https://app.genebass.org/) is a useful resource.
 Checking [HDL cholesterol](https://app.genebass.org/gene/undefined/phenotype/continuous-30760-both_sexes--irnt?resultIndex=gene-manhattan&resultLayout=full) we can see that APOC3 (ENSG00000110245) (pLoF, SKAT-O) has a association with $P=1.24\times 10^{-322}$.
 Looking at the gene result file `out/chr11_HDL_cholesterol.txt` we see the result: